Proposed clinical practice guideline for automated seizure detection using wearable devices

 A joint EEG Task Force from the ILAE and the International Federation of Clinical Neurophysiology (IFCN) has developed a proposed clinical practice guideline for automated seizure detection using wearable devices.
 The ILAE guideline process requires obtaining feedback and comments from its members on the proposed guideline.
 These comments from our international community will be reviewed by the working group before finalizing the guideline.

-Please read the draft of the clinical practice guideline on automated seizure detection using wearable devices and provide your comments.
-Please send your comments to Deb Flower, who will post them to this web page as they become available.
+Please see the draft of the clinical practice guideline on automated seizure detection using wearable devices.

 Thank you for your help in this important effort of the ILAE and IFCN.